Preparing Your Presentation for WORLDSymposium™ 2024

 Tuesday, February 6, 6:30 AM – 4:00 PM

 Wednesday, February 7, 6:30 AM – 4:00 PM

 Thursday, February 8, 6:30 AM – 4:00 PM

 Friday, February 9, 6:30 AM – 8:30 AM

-IMPORTANT TIP: On the day of your presentation, make sure to wear clothing that will allow the battery pack for the microphone to be clipped to a belt or a waistband.
+- On the day of your presentation, make sure to wear clothing that will allow the microphone battery pack to be clipped on, such as a belt, pocket, or waistband.